Qarik-Group/molten-core/README.md

 Once your cluster is deployed you can check on the status the embedded BUCC service.

 ## Locating BUCC
+MoltenCore nodes have expect to be given a unique zone index (via `--zone` flag).
+This should be taken care of by the infrastructure specific terraform project (by passing on `count.index`).
+The zone index is used for naming the BOSH availability zones (z0, z1, z2, etc).

+The first node (z0) will host BUCC, and will be used for all management tasks.
+But before we can interact with BUCC we need to make sure it is up and running.
-The `bucc.service` will be started by systemd on the node with the lowest internal ip (zone: z0).
+The `bucc.service` will be started by systemd on the node with the first

-Once you have sshed into `z0` systemd can be used to check the status and the progress of the `bucc.service` deployment.
+Once you have sshed into __node z0__ systemd can be used to check the status and the progress of the `bucc.service`.

 ```
 systemctl status bucc.service